 4. You’re protected from real estate agents when you live on campus.

 For whatever reason, many real estate agents view uni students as ranking somewhere between pond scum and that stuff you stepped in last Friday night.
 But at CSU, we’re thrilled to have you live on campus at any of our great locations, from Albury to Wagga Wagga.

 House sharing sounds like fun.
 But splitting electricity bills and forever trying to replace roommates is not.
 Living on campus means that for a single all-inclusive fee, we take care of everything.
 We sort the utilities, we clean the place and we provide you with welcoming spaces to live, study and chill.
 We’ll even feed you.

 “I absolutely LOVED living on campus.
 The social life is amazing and you make some real lifelong friends in the process.
 It’s all good fun and the kind of lifestyle you are going to remember fondly when you get older.” – Richie Robey, CSU advertising graduate, Bathurst Campus

 When you live on campus you decide when to get up and when to hit the sack.
-Whether to live like a monk or live like an animal.
 Whether to study or flop on the couch and binge-watch the latest hit series.

 But if you need a hand?
 Our dedicated Residence Life (Res Life) team are there to support you.
 ‘Life’ stands for Leadership, Independence, Friendship and Engagement, and the team will help you grow in all these areas.
 We also provide security and maintenance.
 All you need to do is study and have fun when you sign up to uni accommodation.

 It’s easy to make friends when you’re all living in the same place.
 We’ve got a big range of sport and rec facilities, and there are heaps of social and sporting clubs you can join.
 You can get involved with study groups, help run LGBTIQA+ support groups or explore the options for studying overseas.

 Res Life also organises heaps of events throughout the year where you get to meet new peeps and have a laugh – everything from formal balls and music gigs to movie nights and barbecues.